13 Best Books on Emotional Intelligence

 How’s your emotional IQ?

-Wherever it is, these books show us that our emotional IQ is something that can grow and change.
+These books show us that our emotional IQ is something that can grow and change.
 So whether you’re a brilliant EQ baddie, or you’re adding every book in this list to your cart, emotional intelligence is something that can help you thrive in your everyday life.
 SO why not give it an investment?
 It’ll make everything easier!